 Ali’s mum, helped her get into her wedding gown, watched with excitement from her best friend Jess, flower girl and Eric the dog.

 I caught up with the boys in The Boathouse pub, across the river in Saltaire, before we headed to the church.

 I am always very excited when I have a wedding to shoot at the beautiful United Reformed Church in Saltaire.
 Commissioned by Titus Salt in the mid 19th century for the workers of his model village of Saltaire, the Italianate Classical architecture is absolutely devine.
 It provides a fantastic backdrop for pictures both inside and out.
 An amazing place for a Yorkshire wedding.
 Reverend Caroline Andrews has to be my favourite vicar, her ceremonies are given with love and utmost respect for the couples she is marrying and she is the only vicar to ever let me photograph the real signing of the register.
 The real signing of the register captures the event beautifully, moments of elation and joy as a couple become legally married!

 During the wedding ceremony, I had a third camera at the back of the church remotely triggered from to get the important shots I can’t always be in the right place for at the front, such as the first kiss.

-After the ceremony, the newlyweds were greeted by a brass band outside the church, started the group shots just as it decided to rain.
+After the ceremony, the newlyweds were greeted by a brass band outside the church.
 Luckily the shower soon passed and we headed on our journey to the reception.